vincentntang/freshpoint/README.md

 - Pages are specific to routes, generally kept to a minimum
 - Reusable is any specific component styling

-# Customizing New Files
+# Adding New Files

 `Main.scss` is the main import for all other files.
-You can add additional files and add the references here:
+You can add additional reference files here

 ```scss
 //==============================================================================